simay-uygur/Bilkent-University-TA-Management-System/README.md

 TA Duty Workflow
 - TAs log their completed tasks (e.g., grading, lab sessions, office hours) and duration time.
-- The course instructor receives a notification and can approve/reject the task posted by TA.
+- The course instructor receives a notification and can approve/reject the task posted by the TA.
 - Once approved, the recorded hours needed to complete the task are added to the TA's total workload.

 TA Leave Management